-We follow the four rule of- Inspection (observation without touching), Palpation (touching and feeling), Percussion (tapping fingers) and Auscultation (using the stethoscope).
+We follow the four rules of- Inspection (observation without touching), Palpation (touching and feeling), Percussion (tapping fingers), and Auscultation (using the stethoscope).

-- Shape of chest- Inspect patient in standing as well as lying down position.
-Check for Symmetry, Barrel shaped chest (seen in severe COPD and asthma), Pigeon chest (Pectus carinatum), Funnel chest (Pectus excavatum), Kyphosis, Scoliosis, Lordosis.
+- The shape of the chest- Inspect the patient in standing as well as lying down position.
+Check for Symmetry, Barrel shaped chest (seen in severe COPD and asthma), Pigeon chest (Pectus carinatum), Funnel chest (Pectus excavatum), Kyphosis, Scoliosis, and Lordosis.

-- Movement of chest- Notice symmetry (decreased movement on a side can mean lung collapse), paradoxical inward motion of abdomen during respiration.
+- Movement of the chest- Notice symmetry (decreased movement on a side can mean lung collapse), and paradoxical inward motion of the abdomen during respiration.

-- Apical impulse- seen in tangential view over precordium.
+- Apical impulse- seen in the tangential view over the precordium.

 - Respiration- check the following for respiration:

-- Rate- Normal rate in adults is 14-18, in children- 14-25 and approximately 40 in newborns.
-Respiration rate over 20 can mean Tachypnoea and below 10 can mean Bradypnoea.
+- Rate- Normal rate in adults is 14-18, in children- 14-25, and approximately 40 in newborns.
+A respiration rate over 20 can mean Tachypnoea and below 10 can mean Bradypnoea.

-- Rhythm- Breathing pattern by movement of chest.
-It can be Normal, Irregularly irregular (Biot’s), Regularly regular (Cheyne-stokes ,i.e, apnoea for 30 seconds after periods of hyperpnoea), or Miscellaneous like Kussmaul, Stertorous, Prolonged inspiration and Prolonged expiration.
+- Rhythm- Breathing pattern by the movement of the chest.
+It can be Normal, Irregularly irregular (Biot’s), Regularly regular (Cheyne-stokes,i.e, apnoea for 30 seconds after periods of hyperpnoea), or Miscellaneous like Kussmaul, Stertorous, Prolonged inspiration, and Prolonged expiration.

 - Pattern- Wheeze (expiratory), Stridor (inspiratory), Shallow breathing, Mouth breathing, Sighing (deep inspiration-pause-deep expiration, Gasping (dying breath), Purse lip respiration.